-Abstract: This paper presents two fuzzy portfolio selection models where the objective is to minimize the downside risk constrained so that a given expected return should be achieved.
+Abstract: First we must present two fuzzy portfolio selection models where the objective is to minimize the downside risk constrained so that a given expected return should be achieved.
 We assume that the rates of returns on securities are approximated as LR-fuzzy numbers of the same shape, and that the expected return and risk are evaluated by interval-valued means.
 We establish the relationship between those mean-interval definitions for a given fuzzy portfolio by using suitable ordering relations.
 And then we compare those with a given not fuzzy portfolio one.
-Finally, we formulate the portfolio selection problem as a linear program when the returns on the assets are of trapezoidal form.
+Finally, we can get the effect of not fuzzy portfolio under downside risk measures.

-Keywords: Portfolio, Expected return, Fuzzy expected return, Interval-valued expectation, Downside risk.
+Keywords: Portfolio, Stock return, Fuzzy expected return, Downside risk.